Mattia2700/ais-markdowns/ml/first_part/Statistical Estimation Theory.md

 In other words, what we are doing are summing up all the models, but this sum is a weighted sum, where the weights are the posterior probabilities $p(\theta|X)$, so the closer the model is to the training samples, the higher the weight.

+If the number of training samples tends to infinity, the posterior will be picker up to a Dirac delta function.

 Using marginalization, we can rewrite $p(\theta|X)$ as:

 $p(\theta|X) = \frac{p(\theta,X)}{p(X)} = \frac{p(X|\theta) p(\theta)}{p(X)}$